Solar in Ellicott City, MD: 2026 Cost, Savings & Payback

 How much do solar panels cost in Ellicott City, MD?

-The average cost of a 6kW solar panel system in Ellicott City is approximately $18,840 before incentives ($3.14/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $13,188.
-Residential Clean Energy Rebate Program.
+The average cost of a 6kW solar panel system in Ellicott City is approximately $18,840 before local or state incentives ($3.14/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Residential Clean Energy Rebate Program

 How many peak sun hours does Ellicott City get?